 Takahashi FOA-60Q Review

-Takahashi’s original ‘Q’ scope, the FS-60Q, which uses an inline extender/flattener to turn the FS-60 imaging scope into a mini super-apo for solar system work and imaging at larger scales, is one of my favourite small refractors.
+Takahashi’s original ‘Q’ scope, the FS-60Q, uses an inline extender/flattener to turn the FS-60 imaging scope into a mini super-apo for the solar system.
+It is one of my favourite small refractors.
 It’s ideal for eclipses, but makes a great terrestrial telephoto too.
-The FOA-60Q uses a similar module to convert the FOA-60 into … well, what exactly?
+The FOA-60Q on test here uses a similar module to convert the FOA-60 into … well, what exactly?

-The FOA-60 is already one of the most perfectly corrected refractors, for false colour at least.
-And unlike the FS-60 it’s already a long focal ratio at F8.8.
-So, on the face of it, the FOA-60Q is a bit of a puzzle.
+You see, unlike the FS-60, the FOA-60 is already one of the most perfectly corrected refractors with a long focal ratio of F8.8.
+What value could an extender module really add?
+On the face of it, the FOA-60Q is a bit of a puzzle.
 I’ll let Takahashi explain:

 Those are quite some set of claims.
 Indeed, they need to be given that the FOA-60Q is getting on for the price of a Tak’ FC-100DC or a Mewlon 180.